Henry Arthur Jones: Political writings

 Later in his life Henry Arthur Jones wrote a series of non-fiction articles "arguing from the right against H.G.
 Wells and George Bernard Shaw".
 Jones' non-fiction also expressed his opposition to Communism and the Soviet Union.

 One such work was My Dear Wells: a Manual for Haters of England (1921), a collection of open letters to H. G. Wells originally published in The New York Times.
 A sample of this work: "You unreservedly condemn and ridicule the cardinal Marxian doctrines.
 In this matter I congratulate you upon being in the company of thinkers of a higher cast than your usual associates and disciples.
 You tell us that although Marxian communism is stupidly, blindly wrong and mischievous, you have an admiration and friendship for the men who have imposed it upon the Russian people to the infinite misery and impoverishment of the land."

 Wells repeatedly declined to respond, as in this letter to The New York Times, in 1921: "I do not believe that Mr. Jones has ever read a line that I have written.
 But he goes on unquenchably, a sort of endless hooting.
 I would as soon argue with some tiresome, remote and inattentive foghorn"; and later, in 1926, in the preface to Mr Belloc Objects: "For years I have failed to respond to Mr. Henry Arthur Jones, who long ago invented a set of opinions for me and invited me to defend them with an enviable persistence and vigour.
 Occasionally I may have corrected some too gross public mis-statement about me – too often I fear with the acerbity of the inexperienced."

-Another sample of Henry Arthur Jones' political writing is his response to George Bernard Shaw's anti-war manifesto Common Sense About the War: "The hag Sedition was your mother, and Perversity begot you.
+Another sample of Henry Arthur Jones's political writing is his response to George Bernard Shaw's anti-war manifesto Common Sense About the War: "The hag Sedition was your mother, and Perversity begot you.
 Mischief was your midwife and Misrule your nurse, and Unreason brought you up at her feet – no other ancestry and rearing had you, you freakish homunculus, germinated outside of lawful procreation."